anirudhmnair/AngularA/README.md

 5. in the home component add the search bar and buttons under the `<section>` & `<form>` tags

 ## STEP 2
-STEP 2:
-1. create the housing location component
+1. create the housingLocation (hL) component
 2. import housing location to the home component and import it in the @componenet{ import []}
 3. create a housinglocation interface, this will export the properties of housinglocation
 4. the hL interface will be imporetd to home componenet.